zeyarpaing/burmese-content/README.md

-# burmese-placeholder
+# burmese-content

-Figma plugin for generating placeholder text in Burmese language
+Figma plugin for generating contnet in Burmese language